plexsystems/konstraint/test/doc/expected.md

 **Resources:** apps/DaemonSet apps/Deployment apps/StatefulSet core/Pod

 Using the latest tag on images can cause unexpected problems in production.
-By specifing a pinned version we can have higher confidence that our applications are immutable and do not change unexpectedly.
+By specifying a pinned version we can have higher confidence that our applications are immutable and do not change unexpectedly.

 ### Rego